sfera-labs/iono-rp-d16-micropython/README.md

 The `Iono` object has the `RS485` attribute, which is a wrapper of the [UART](https://docs.micropython.org/en/latest/library/machine.UART.html) instance connected to Iono's RS-485 interface.

-The available methods are those of the [UART class](https://docs.micropython.org/en/latest/library/machine.UART.html#methods), plus the `txen(enable)`: method which controls the TX-enable line.
-Call `RS485.txen(True)` before writing data and call `RS485.txen(False)` before incoming data is expected.
+The available methods are those of the [UART class](https://docs.micropython.org/en/latest/library/machine.UART.html#methods), plus the `txen(enable)` method:

 #### `Iono.RS485.txen(enable)`
 Controls the TX-enable line of the RS-485 interface.